-swer each time another user tries to establish a connection, the Preferences menu may be accessed, and an Auto Answer option selected.
-If this option is selected, each time one user tries to connect to another user, the messaging system of the local computer station where 55 to utilize the audio capabilities of the system to speak to the Auto Answer option was selected automatically answers, without requiring that the user manually take the steps necessary to answer the connection request.
+If one user desires to eliminate the necessity to an- 50 swer each time another user tries to establish a connection, the Preferences menu may be accessed, and an Auto Answer option selected.
+If this option is selected, each time one user tries to connect to another user, the the Auto Answer option was selected automatically answers, without requiring that the user manually take the steps necessary to answer the connection request.